 The procedure most often lasts 30 to 60 minutes.

 You should not eat or drink anything for 8 hours before the test starts.
-You may need to stay in the hospital the night before the test.
-Otherwise, you will check in to the hospital the morning of the test.

 You will wear a hospital gown.
 You must sign a consent form before the test.
 Your health care provider will explain the procedure and its risks.